hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 3 4 3 3 4 1 2 1 9

-Weapons/Armor: Troll Slayers may be equipped with weapons chosen from the Dwarf Warrior equipment list.
+Weapons/Armour: Troll Slayers may be equipped with weapons chosen from the Dwarf Warrior equipment list.
-Slayers may never carry or use missile weapons or any form of armor.
+Slayers may never carry or use missile weapons or any form of armour.
 Skills: The Troll Slayer may choose from Combat & Strength, when he gains a new skill.
 In addition, the Troll Slayer may choose from the Dwarf Special Skill list or the